Skip to content

 Welcome to docket

-Docket is a distributed background task system for Python functions with a focus on the scheduling of future work as seamlessly and efficiency as immediate work.
+Docket is a distributed background task system for Python functions with a focus on the scheduling of future work as seamlessly and efficiently as immediate work.

 PyPI - Version PyPI - Python Version GitHub main checks Codecov PyPI - License